senorGPT/CTF_crackmes.one/Biglsim04 - puzzle/Biglsim04 - puzzle - Solution.md

 ![image-20251211040357082](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251211040357082.png)

-One thing that I am really starting to notice is the repeated use of the value `0x40`, especially for loops.
-Breaking there, it seems that the important code is not around there but a bit higher.
+Side note: one thing that I am really starting to notice is the repeated use of the value `0x40`, especially for loops.
+Breaking at the `test` instruction, it seems that the important logic is not around there but a bit higher.

 A bit above there seems to be a loop that checks if the user input is 9 characters long.
-If it's not, it jumps to the *"Access Denied"* code branch.
+If it is not 9 characters long, it jumps to the *"Access Denied"* code branch.

 ![image-20251211042357251](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251211042357251.png)